Law of Antigua and Barbuda

 The law of Antigua and Barbuda consists of constitutional, statutory, and common law.
 The highest law in the country is the Constitution of Antigua and Barbuda, from which all other laws of the country derive their authority.
 Antigua and Barbuda has a Westminster style common law legal system with a written constitution that provides for a parliamentary democracy.
 Antigua and Barbuda has a system of judicial review of primary legislation.

 Constitutional law

 The Constitution of Antigua and Barbuda was adopted by the Antigua and Barbuda Constitution Order of 1981, going into force on 1 November.
-The Constitution is the source of power of the executive branch, the judicial branch, and the legislative branch.
+The Constitution is the source of power for the executive, judicial, and legislative branches.
 The Antigua and Barbuda High Court and other superior courts exercise the power of judicial review and may strike down legislation they deem illegal.
-The Constitution may only be amended by referendum after the approval of both houses of Parliament.
+The Constitution may be amended only by referendum after approval by both houses of parliament.
 Only citizens of Antigua and Barbuda may vote in these referendums.